-For people who have digestion problems, understand what I am talking about.
+For people who have problems with their digestive system understand what I am talking about.
 In the most severe case, someone who eats a very narrow range of food because every time they eat, they experience bloating, gas, cramps and diarrhea.
 These people have a diminished quality of life because their health condition is in control of their life.
 I see this all the time in my practice.

 Why is digestion so vital for our health?